mennahany93/kubernetes/README.md

 kube-apiserver , kube-controller-manager , kube-scheduler , kube-proxy , kubelet , kubectl

 ## Generate kube configs
-kubeconfig files are used by a service or a user to authenticate oneself. enable k8 client to locate and authenticate with api-server

 Generated on **Controller node** https://github.com/mennahany93/kubernetes/tree/master/kubeconfigs